claudiocc1/MARKER-HF/README.md

 - Albumin(g/dL) [0-6]
 - Red Blood Cell Distribution Width (%) [10-30]

-Code to calculate MARKER-HF and the one year or 90 days survival probabilities (aha 1-Mortality) is available in either C++ or python from the two standalone folders.
+Code to calculate MARKER-HF and the one year or 90 days survival probabilities (aha 1-Mortality) is available in either [C++](standaloneCpp/) or [python](standalonePython) from the two standalone folders.
+The python version is probably easier to use.

 ![](Mortalities.png)